East Carolina University Copyright Regulation

 8. COPYRIGHT COMMITTEE

 The Copyright Committee shall consist of eleven (11) voting members, appointed by the Vice Chancellor, which shall serve as an advisory body to him or her and the Copyright Officer.
 The voting members of the Copyright Committee shall consist of five (5) faculty members, three (3) staff members, one postdoctoral scholar, one graduate student, and one representative of the Vice Chancellor, chosen for their familiarity with or involvement in copyright or other intellectual property matters.
 The Faculty Senate shall nominate to the Vice Chancellor five (5) faculty members to serve on the Copyright Committee.
 The faculty representative nominees shall include at least the Chair of the Faculty or his or her delegate, one Faculty Senator, one member of the Distance Education and Learning Technology Committee, one member of the Research/Creative Activity Grants Committee, and one at-large member elected by the Faculty Senate.
 The Staff Senate shall nominate to the Vice Chancellor three Staff Senate Members to serve on the committee.
-The Graduate School shall nominate to the Vice Chancellor one graduate student and one postdoctoral scholar to serve on the Committee.
+The Graduate School shall nominate to the Vice Chancellor one graduate student to serve on the Committee.
+The Office of Postdoctoral Affairs shall nominate one postdoctoral scholar to serve on the Committee.
 The Vice Chancellor may also appoint ex officio non-voting members of the Committee from offices such as Technology Transfer, Libraries, ITCS, University Counsel, and the Divisions of Academic Affairs, Health Sciences, Research and Graduate Studies, and Student Affairs.
 The Copyright Officer shall serve as a non-voting ex officio member of the Copyright Committee.

 8.2.1.
 The Copyright Committee may be asked to: